osrsbox/osrsbox.github.io/index.md

 # OSRS Box

 Welcome to OSRS Box.
-My name is PH01l and this is a selection of resources, projects and tools for Old School RuneScape (OSRS).
+My name is PH01L and this is a selection of resources, projects and tools for Old School RuneScape (OSRS).
 I am an avid OSRS player who is dabbling in a little software and web development in my spare time while AFKing barb fishing and the such.
 Consider this web site and the projects to be in continual development.
-Feel free to povide feedback using an social network (twitter, reddit or via GitHub).
+Feel free to provide feedback using an social network (twitter, reddit or via GitHub).
 I am very much open to feedback, bugs, suggestions and criticisms.

-# TOTO:
+## TODO:

 Add social network links: twitter, reddit, github